Bartending Resume Columbia | Annapolis | DC | Maryland

 It is important for students of the Maryland Bartending Academy to work on their resumes while classes are going on.
 Writing your resume as you develop the knowledge you obtain in bartending school is a much clearer way of writing your resume.

-You can also have your bartending instructor review and edit your resume to help your chances in getting that interview.
+You can also have your bartending instructor review and edit your resume to help your chances of getting that interview.

 Hiring a trained bartender is a relief to any manager or owner.
 Some establishments like having employees with little experience so the establishment can mold that bartender to their liking.